Elevance Health: Blue Cross of California

 Blue Cross of California was the predecessor of WellPoint Health Network Inc.

 In 1982, Blue Cross of California was founded with the consolidation of Blue Cross of Northern California (established in 1936) and Blue Cross of Southern California (established in 1937).

 In 1992, WellPoint was formed to operate Blue Cross of California's managed care business.
 In January 1993, Blue Cross of California spun off its managed care business into a publicly traded entity, WellPoint Health Networks Inc. Blue Cross of California retained an 80% interest and voting control.

 In 1996, Blue Cross of California restructured to a for-profit corporation, designating WellPoint Health Networks Inc. as the parent organization.

-In April 1996, WellPoint completed its acquisition of Massachusetts Mutual Life Insurance Company's group life and health insurance subsidiaries for approximately $380 million, making it the second largest publicly held managed health company in the U.S. with 4 million policyholders.
+In April 1996, WellPoint completed its acquisition of Massachusetts Mutual Life Insurance Company's group life and health insurance subsidiaries for approximately $380 million, making it the second-largest publicly held managed health company in the U.S. with 4 million policyholders.

 In March 1997, WellPoint acquired the group health and life businesses of John Hancock Financial for $86.7 million.
 With this acquisition, WellPoint expanded its presence into Michigan, Texas, and the mid-Atlantic, and gained a unit that concentrated on serving the needs of large employers.

 In 2000, WellPoint acquired PrecisionRx, a mail service pharmacy fulfillment center in Texas.
+In March 2000, WellPoint acquired Rush Prudential Health Plans, a Chicago provider, for $204 million.
+In March 2001, WellPoint acquired Cerulean Companies, the parent company of Blue Cross Blue Shield of Georgia.
 In 2001, WellPoint offered to acquire CareFirst BlueCross BlueShield for $1.37 billion, including $119 million in bonuses to Carefirst executives.
 In 2003, the offer was rejected by the Maryland insurance commissioner.

-In March 2000, WellPoint acquired Rush Prudential Health Plans, a Chicago provider, for $204 million.
-In March 2001, WellPoint acquired Cerulean Companies, the parent company of Blue Cross Blue Shield of Georgia.

 In 2002, WellPoint acquired RightChoice Managed Care, a Missouri-based company that ran Blue Cross and Blue Shield for part of the state, for $1.5 billion.
 RightChoice also owned provider network company HealthLink.
 WellPoint also acquired MethodistCare of Houston, Texas and HealthLink.
 In 2003, WellPoint acquired Golden West Dental and Vision of Camarillo, California, and Cobalt, including Blue Cross and Blue Shield United of Wisconsin.